Ronshin-Vsevolod/LabWork2/architecture/General description of the system.md

 ## Basic mechanics, terminology:
-    The main part of the system, the company game mode, consists of levels made up of "battle stages" and "purshare stages".Game characters possess a ‘skills_stack’, from where the ‘skills’ go to the ‘prepare_stack’ and only then are cast."skulls" are the currency for the shop on the menu.
+    The main part of the system, the company game mode, consists of levels made up of "battle stages" and "purshare stages".Game characters possess a ‘skills_stack’, from where the ‘skills’ go to the ‘prepare_stack’ and only then are cast."skulls" are the currency for the "Skull Shop" on the menu.